 The white surface of the Church of São Roque is contrasted with is golden interior.
 It also has a museum.

-Inside Mosteiro dos Jerónimos – a UNESCO-site built in 1502.
-Vasco de Gama is buried here.
+The monastery is an UNESCO-site built in 1502 and Vasco de Gama is buried here.
 The monks here was to guide sailors, and the site is filled with maritime motifs.

-Monument of the Discoveries in Belem.
-It’s located where ships used to sails off to trade with the far East.
+The monument of discoveries is located, where ships used to sails off to trade with the far East.

 The stain glass window in the Lisbon Cathedral from the 12th century.
 Behind the cathedral are cloisters built on top of an old mosque resembling the catholic victory.